Home / About

 Most ski sites tell you what conditions are like right now: yesterday’s snow, today’s lifts, this morning’s grooming.
 None of that answers whether the lot is full by 8:30 on Saturday.

-WhereToSkiNext models crowd pressure for a specific mountain on a specific day before you leave.
+WhereToSkiNext estimates how busy a mountain will feel on the day you pick.
 The score folds in how many people live within driving distance, whether the mountain sits on a major pass with millions of holders, what lift networks can absorb, holiday weeks, and whether powder or perfect bluebird will spike demand.
-Calibration targets real behavior: a place like Killington should read busy on a typical Saturday, not light-moderate; a small independent should read differently from a huge destination even at similar mileage.
+We tune it against real-world patterns: Killington should read busy on a typical Saturday, not light-moderate; a small independent should read differently from a huge destination even at similar mileage.

 It is a modeled estimate, not a live lift-line camera.
 It is still meaningfully better than nothing, and almost nobody else in consumer ski tools is trying to answer that exact question.